What Is Your Conversion Funnel Analysis Telling You and What Should You Do About It?

 Then, you’ll want to look at your conversion rates as customers move from stage to stage in the conversion funnel: i.e., 1) enter the site, 2) go to product pages, 3) add product(s) to cart, 4) reach checkout, and 5) purchase.

 Each stage in the conversion funnel indicates something about customer behavior.
 It’s up to you to figure out what.
 For example, you might see that customers aren’t adding products to the cart at the rate you would expect.
 Why not?
-Or, why is there a surprisingly high rate of abandoned carts.
+Or, you might notice a surprisingly high abandoned cart rate.
 Why might that be?

 In addition to total traffic, it can be insightful to break out your analytics several different ways to see if you can find patterns and trends that provide more information about what may be causing certain behaviors.
 A deeper understanding can lead to big improvements in conversion funnel optimization.
 For example:

 - By device: You may want to monitor conversions via mobile device versus desktop to see a clearer picture of where customers might be getting stuck or where you can optimize.
 Conversion rates are typically lower for mobile, but that’s changing.
-While the average add-to-cart rate is similar for mobile and desktop (Sale Cycle), often there’s friction at mobile checkout, where it can be difficult to add shipping and payment information on a small screen.
+While the average add-to-cart rate is similar for mobile and desktop (Sale Cycle), there is a greater chance of friction at mobile checkout, where it can be more difficult to add shipping and payment information on a small screen.

 - By audience: Segmenting audiences, such as new visitors versus returning visitors, can give you more information about why a customer might exit the funnel or not convert.